sprk2012/sprk2012-cfp/kyanny-inside_30days_album_fighting_with_legacy_rails/README.md

-# Inside 30days Album - Fighting with legacy Rails
+# Inside 30days Album - Fighting against legacy Rails

-[30days Album](http://30d.jp/), known as an online photo sharing service, was launched at Apr.
-2008.
-This is one of the legacy Rails application because of two reasons.
-Firstly, it depends on very old version of Rails.
-Secondly, there are not enough automated test suite.
+[30days Album](http://30d.jp/), known as an online photo sharing service, was launched at April 2008.
+This is a legacy Rails application for two reasons.
+Firstly, it depends on a very old version of Rails.
+Secondly, there is not enough of an automated test suite.
 That is the destiny of historical application.

-In my presentation, I will introduce various topics includes the knowledge of development/operation of legacy Rails application, the hardship of legacy, the difficulty of adding test suite against existing application, and the mind of fighting with legacy Rails application.
+In my presentation, I will introduce various topics including the knowledge of development/operation of legacy Rails applications, the hardship of legacy, the difficulty of adding tests against existing applications, and the attitude of fighting with legacy Rails application.

 # 30days Album の裏側 - レガシー Rails 編